Blackhawk-TA/GateKeeper/README.md

 ```

 ## Sprites
-All sprites were created by [Jamie Brownhill](https://www.jamiebrownhill.com/).
+All sprites were created by [Gif](https://gif-superretroworld.itch.io/), [Noiracide](https://noiracide.itch.io/) and [TheRoro](https://drpixelo.itch.io/).
+The packs can be found here: https://gif-superretroworld.itch.io/ \
+All sprites are licensed under the Creative Commons Attribution v4.0 International license. \
+I modified all character sprites to fit the 16x16 tile bounds.